forefireAPI/cargese2025/_pages/home.md

 The final day (morning) will synthesize findings and make contact with practitioners in France and Corsica.

 ### 🔥 **Key Topics:**
-- Coupling fire dynamics with high-resolution weather models
+- Fire propagation modeling and fire-atmosphere coupling
-- AI-driven forecasting for wildfire behavior and extreme weather events
+- AI applications for wildfire and extreme weather events prediction
-- Physics-based and data-driven fire propagation models
-- Risk analysis and hazard mapping for fire-prone regions
+- AI  methods for weather forecasting and downscaling
+- Data-driven applications for renewable energy production
+- AI  approaches for wildfire data assimilation
 - Uncertainty quantification and ensemble forecasting for wildfires
-- Real-time fire monitoring and prediction systems
+- Real-time monitoring and prediction systems
-- Machine learning approaches for wildfire data assimilation
+- Risk analysis and hazard mapping
+- Operational decision support systems for emergency response
 - Wildfire resilience strategies for urban and peri-urban environments
-- Operational decision support systems for emergency response
-- Impact of climate change on wildfire behavior and frequency
-- Integration of AI with traditional numerical weather prediction models